 The throughline is the same everywhere: live sports doesn’t compete for attention — it commands it.

-Latin America is shaping up to be the most revealing laboratory for what comes next.
-Per the latest Dataxis report, across the six biggest markets in the region, 21 companies hold broadcast rights tied to the tournament — and 76% are going all-in on streaming, whether through exclusive OTT plays or hybrid setups combining OTT, pay TV and free-to-air.
+Heading into the 2026 FIFA World Cup, Latin America is shaping up to be the clearest test case for this transformation.
+According to the latest report from Dataxis, 21 companies across the region’s six biggest markets hold broadcast rights tied to the tournament, and 76% are betting on streaming—either through exclusive digital plays or hybrid models that combine OTT, pay TV, and free-to-air television.

-Before projecting the OTT future, it’s worth looking at the foundation underneath it.
-According to data presented by Fernando Roca, Director of Insights at Warner Bros.
-Discovery Cono Sur, at Jornadas Internacionales, live match audiences grew 35% from one World Cup to the next, and the number of people consuming soccer in the region has doubled over the past five years.
+Before looking ahead to the OTT future, it’s worth looking at the foundation.
+According to data presented by Fernando Roca, Insights Director at Warner Bros.
+Discovery Southern Cone, at Jornadas Internacionales, live match viewership grew 35% from one FIFA World Cup to the next, while the number of people watching football across the region has doubled over the past five years.

 Brazil is the clearest read on where this business is heading — and the most uncomfortable one for legacy players.